 In a statement issued following Jamal’s killing, Puntland’s regional president, Said Abdullahi Deni, whose government controls the northern part of Galkayo, condemned the killing and directed security personnel to arrest the perpetrators.

-Mumin Abdi Shire, a police commander in the region who spoke to CPJ via messaging app, said that police had identified three suspects as of March 12, and shared that information with a commission appointed by the president to investigate the case.
-On March 24, Mumin said that arrests had been made and that details would be provided at a later date.
+Mumin Abdi Shire, a police commander in the region who spoke to CPJ via messaging app, said that police had identified three suspects as of March 12, 2021, and shared that information with a commission appointed by the president to investigate the case.
+On March 24, 2021, Mumin said that arrests had been made.

-Puntland presidential spokesperson Jama Deperani did not answer CPJ’s repeated calls or respond to multiple WhatsApp messages.
+Puntland presidential spokesperson Jama Deperani did not answer CPJ’s repeated calls or respond to multiple WhatsApp messages in March, August, and September 2021.
 CPJ emailed Puntland’s state house for comment but did not receive any response.
+A person who answered the phone when CPJ called the Puntland ministry of information asked that queries be sent via email.
+In response to that email, an official at the ministry of information referred CPJ to Puntland’s ministry of security.